zzonyo/trust-docs-test/source/index.html.md

 Field     | Data Type | Description
 --------- | --------- | -----------
-event     | string    | The event type which triggers this balance updates, including oder.place, order.match, order.refund, order.cancel, order.fee-refund, and other balance transfer event types account-id| integer   | The account id of this individual balance currency  | string    | The crypto currency of this balance type      | string    | The type of this account, including trade, loan, interest
+event     | string    | The event type which triggers this balance updates, including oder.place, order.match, order.refund, order.cancel, order.fee-refund, deposit, withdraw, and other balance transfer event types account-id| integer   | The account id of this individual balance currency  | string    | The crypto currency of this balance type      | string    | The type of this account, including trade, loan, interest